collocations.org

 Health standards have risen in society at large.

-the structure of a society
+the structure of society

-the class structure of British society
+the class structure of our society

 2. organization formed for a particular purpose

-VERB + SOCIETY
+VERB + society

 belong to